-UUID: each created user should have a unique id.
-Hence, the UUID library is used to generate a unique key for each account.
+UUID: The UUID library is used to generate a unique ID for each account

-Firebase: it helps us to interact with Firebase and use Firebase services such as Firebase Authentication, Firebase Realtime Database, and so on.
+Firebase: helps us to interact with Firebase and use Firebase services including Firebase Authentication, and Firebase Realtime Database

-The file will take responsibility for handling the business logic for the login page.
-This file contains functions which can let the user register a new account or log in to the application.
-The full source code can be found from here.
+The login.js file is responsible for handling the business logic for the login page.
+This file contains functions which let the user register a new account or log in to the application.
+The full source code can be found on GitHub.

 The Home Page

-This file will take responsibility for showing greeting to the authenticated user on the header, handling the logic when clicking on the “Logout” button, and launching the CometChat Widget.
+This file is responsible for showing a greeting to the user, handling the logic when clicking on the “Logout” button, and launching the CometChat Widget.

-After clicking the “Logout” button, we should call the “logout” function which is provided by the CometChat team.
-If the function is executed successfully, we need to redirect the user to the login page.
-You can refer to the below code snippet.
+Clicking the “Logout” button, will call the “logout” function provided by the CometChat SDK.
+If the function is executed successfully, you need to redirect the user to the login page.

 About the Author